File Sharing Cleanup

 • Oversharing creates unnecessary cybersecurity risk for UVU and privacy risk for users and anyone involved.

-• This effort continues the work completed in Fall to prevent new anonymous sharing and strengthens UVU’s data protection posture.
+• This effort continues the work completed in Fall and early Spring to prevent new anonymous sharing and strengthens UVU’s data protection posture.

 When will this occur?